Skip Navigation LinksMeasles

 • 1 in 300 unvaccinated children who contract measles will die.

-Protect the youngest among us by making sure you are your family are up to date on your measles vaccine and other routine vaccines.
+Protect the youngest among us by making sure you and your family are up to date on your measles vaccine and other routine vaccines.

 You have the power to protect your child against measles.